oblockton/Market_Metrics_VBA/README.md

 ### Other Considerations

-* Use the sheet `alphabetical_testing.xlsx` while developing your code.
-This dataset is smaller and will allow you to test faster.
-Your code should run on this file in less than 3-5 minutes.

 * Make sure that the script acts the same on each sheet.
-The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.

-## Submission

-* To submit please upload the following to Github:

-  * A screen shot for each year of your results on the Multi Year Stock Data.

-  * VBA Scripts as separate files.

-* After everything has been saved, create a sharable link and submit that to <https://bootcampspot-v2.com/>.

 - - -

-### Copyright

-Coding Boot Camp © 2018.
-All Rights Reserved.
+Omari Blockton, 2019